theidari/telegram_scrapping/README.md

 # telegram_scrapping
-In this repository, I will scrap daa from telegram channels.
+In this repository, I will scrap data from telegram channels.